Charles Émile Jacque (1813–1894)

 J-J Guiffrey (1866) offers the following description of this print in his catalogue raisonné for Jacque, “L'Oeuvre de Charles Jacque”:

 (transl.)
 “Herd of pigs coming out of a wood driven by a young villager who, with a raised stick directs their progress … .
 Behind them you can see the top of an embankment.” (p.
 63).

-Condition: richly inked and faultless impression in pristine condition (i.e. there are no tears, holes, folds, stains, abrasions, foxing or signs of handling).
-This print is in a superb/museum-quality condition.
-The sheet is backed on a support sheet of archival (millennium quality) washi paper.
+Condition: a richly inked and faultless impression in near pristine condition with no tears, holes, folds, abrasions, losses, stains, foxing or signs of handling.

-I am selling this beautifully preserved etching by one of the luminaries of the Barbizon School for [deleted] including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this wonderfully preserved etching by one of the luminaries of the Barbizon School epitomising the spirit of this important group of artists in celebrating “honest” rural labour before industrialisation changed everything—note that the herdsman’s only tool of trade is a roughly hewn stick with which he drives his grunting drift of pigs—for AU$243 (currently US$176.52/EUR150.36/GBP129.16 at the time of posting this print) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).

-If you are interested in purchasing this superb impression of a very beautiful etching embodying the spirit and interests of Barbizon School of artists, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this superb impression of a very beautiful etching, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 Note that this is the second copy of these marvellous etching that I have listed.
 The previous copy has been sold.